veeto

 Summary

 Assembly Member Arambula's proposal to establish the Oral Health for People with Disabilities Technical Assistance Center Program aims to reduce reliance on sedation and general anesthesia in dental care for individuals with developmental and intellectual disabilities.
-The Department of Developmental Services would contract with a California public dental school by July 2027 to administer the program, with the option to partner with other accredited dental institutions.
+The program, to be implemented by July 2027, requires the Department of Developmental Services to contract with a California public dental school or college to coordinate specialized dental services through regional centers.

 Key Dates